jvbenavi/k6wlr.com/content/articles/Geeking/Pelican/pelican.md

 [![Pelican picture]({attach}logo-Pelican.svg "Pelican"){width=200}](https://getpelican.com)

 This is the why and how of my Pelican home page.
 My site uses the Pelican static site generator and has since 2018.
-This page is also intended to be a template for how to excersice important features of Pelican for future self reference.
+This page is also intended to be a template for how to exercise important features of Pelican for future self reference.

 Good reference: [Pelican Docs](https://docs.getpelican.com/en/latest/content.html)